American Randy Gardner holds the record for the longest ever scientifically documented intentional period without sleep.

 2. Short-term memory is shot

-Sleep deprivation causes sharp decrements in working memory.
+Lack of sleep causes sharp decrements in working memory.

 Without short-term memory a person can’t even hold a few digits of a telephone number in their mind, let alone perform any complex tasks.